Jesse Jackson Jr.: Campaign fraud

 In October 2012, federal prosecutors and FBI agents in Washington, D.C., investigated Jackson for alleged financial improprieties, including possible misuse of campaign funds.
 Sixteen days after being re-elected to another term, Jackson resigned effective on November 21, 2012, citing his health problems and acknowledging the ethics investigations.

 Jackson and wife Sandi signed plea agreements in early February 2013.
 Jackson Jr. agreed to plead guilty to charges of fraud, conspiracy, making false statements, mail fraud, wire fraud, and criminal forfeiture—having used about $750,000 in campaign money for over 3000 personal purchases that included a Michael Jackson fedora and cashmere capes.

 The Justice Department filed the charges on February 15, 2013, and Jackson pleaded guilty on February 20, 2013, to one count of wire and mail fraud in connection with his misuse of $750,000 of campaign funds.
 On June 7, 2013, federal prosecutors indicated that they sought a four-year prison sentence for Jackson.
 On August 14, 2013, Jackson was sentenced to 30 months in federal prison, while wife Sandi was sentenced to 12 months in prison for filing false tax returns in an attempt to conceal the crimes.
 Their sentences were not concurrent; Jackson served his, and after his release she served hers.
 The staggered sentences allowed for the Jackson children to have access to one parent during the time the other was in prison.

 Prison and release

-On October 26, 2013, Jackson reported to the Federal Correctional Complex in Butner, near Raleigh, North Carolina, to begin serving his sentence.
+On October 26, 2013, Jackson reported to the Federal Correctional Complex in Butner, North Carolina, near Raleigh, to begin serving his sentence.

 On March 26, 2015, Jackson was released from the minimum-security Federal Prison Camp, Montgomery in Montgomery, Alabama, to serve the rest of his sentence at a halfway house (the Volunteers of America Chesapeake facility in Baltimore, Maryland).
 After being released, Jackson was required to complete another three years on supervised release and perform 500 hours of community service.
 He was released in the morning of June 22, 2015, after spending three months serving his remaining sentence in a halfway house.